Oxytocin in Prader-Willi Syndrome

 The link between oxytocin and Prader-Willi syndrome

-It has been shown that people with Prader-Willi syndrome have a reduced number of oxytocin-producing neurons in the hypothalamus, leading to oxytocin deficiency, while other hormones and neurohormones are not impaired (Swaab 1995).
-These data have been confirmed by PW-like animal models – Necdin (Muscatelli 2000) and Magel2 (Schaller 2010) – which showed an alteration in the maturation of the oxytocinergic system from birth.
+It has been shown that people with Prader-Willi syndrome have a reduced number of oxytocin-producing neurons in the hypothalamus, leading to oxytocin deficiency, while other hormones and neurohormones are not impaired (Swaab, 1995).
+These data have been confirmed by PW-like animal models – Necdin (Muscatelli, 2000) and Magel2 (Schaller, 2010) – which showed an alteration in the maturation of the oxytocinergic system from birth.